nemesisdb/nemesisdb/docs/docs/tutorials/first-steps/setandget.md

 This guide shows one session for one user.
 This pattern works for many users, each with their own session.
 Clients just need to use the appropriate token to switch users.

 :::info
-- `KV_SET` overwrites the key if it already exists.
-If you don't want this, you can use `KV_ADD` which won't overwrite
+- `SH_SET` overwrites the key if it already exists.
+If you don't want this, you can use `SH_ADD` which won't overwrite
-- `KV_SET` always returns a response.
-If you don't need confirmation, you can use `KV_SETQ` ("set quiet") which only responds on an error
 :::